░█▀▀█ ▀█▀ ░█▀▀█ ░█ ░█▀▀▀█ ░█▀▀▀ ░█ ▄▀ ░█▀▀█ ░█ ░█▄▄▀ ░█ ░█ ░█ ░█ ░█▀▄ ░█ ░█ ▄█▄ ░█ ░█ ░█▄▄▄ ░█▄▄▄█ ░█▄▄▄ ░█ ░█

 Maps to OWASP Gen AI Top 10 risks LLM02, LLM05, and LLM06.
 Airlock operates at the tool layer — model-layer risks require model-layer mitigations.

 Each command is a TOML file defining deny rules, environment hardening, and execution constraints.
 Start with the built-ins.
 Need more or less security?
-Run airlock eject <command> to get a copy you can edit.
+Add a commands/<name>.toml to the agent's directory to override a built-in.
 Need a command we don't ship?
 Create a TOML file and add it to your enable list.

 | Command | What the built-in blocks |